113ll3/Ibmclouddocscli/plugins/admin/index.md

 # {{site.data.keyword.cloud_notm}} admin CLI
 {: #ibmcloud-admincli}

-You can manage your {{site.data.keyword.cloud_notm}} Local or {{site.data.keyword.cloud_notm}} Dedicated environment by using the Cloud Foundry command line interface (CLI) with the {{site.data.keyword.cloud_notm}} admin CLI plug-in.
+You can manage your {{site.data.keyword.cloud}} Local or {{site.data.keyword.cloud_notm}} Dedicated environment by using the Cloud Foundry command line interface (CLI) with the {{site.data.keyword.cloud_notm}} admin CLI plug-in.
 For example, you can add users from an LDAP registry.

 Before you begin, install the [Cloud Foundry command line interface](https://github.com/cloudfoundry/cli/releases){: external}.
 The {{site.data.keyword.cloud_notm}} admin CLI plug-in requires `cf` version 6.11.2 or later.
 Note that the admin CLI can only be installed into the standalone Cloud Foundry CLI (`cf`), and it can't be used with the Cloud Foundry CLI that's embedded in the {{site.data.keyword.cloud_notm}} CLI (`ibmcloud cf`).